aspnetde/MvvmNano/README.md

 ### Using another IoC Container than Ninject

-If you want to use another IoC Container, just implement `IMvvmNanoIoCAdapter` and return an instance of this implementation in your App's class `SetUpIoCAdapter()` method.
+If you want to use another IoC Container, just implement `IMvvmNanoIoCAdapter` and return an instance of this implementation in your App's class `GetIoCAdapter()` method.

 <div id='messaging'/>
 ## Messaging